ifchicken/CarND-LaneLines-P1/README.md

 To meet specifications in the project, take a look at the requirements in the [project rubric](https://review.udacity.com/#!/rubrics/322/view)

+List of files
+---
+test_images/ some test case (.jpg) with white lines and yellow lines report/ some screen shot(.jpg) from simulation P1_example.mp4 example result for this project

 Creating a Great Writeup
 ---